-Mission cards are non-unit cards that provide effects that apply for a specific period of time (Usually one turn).
+Mission cards are non-unit cards with effects that apply for a specific period of time (Usually one turn).
 They have a yellow border.
-You build (p.9) Mission cards during your build step. (p.23) If after you pay its cost your opponent doesn't disrupt it (p.42), follow its instructions and discard it.
+You build Mission cards during your build step.
+If it isn't disrupted when you try to complete it, follow its instructions and discard it.